 Editing, Proofing, and Other Pleasant Work

 That conversation segues nicely into today’s blog post.
-In my most recent YouTube video, I talked about the challenge facing every independent author: finding reliable, affordable editors and proofreaders.
+In a recent video, I talked about the challenge facing every independent author: finding reliable, affordable editors and proofreaders.

 But I wanted to expand on the subject a little more than I can in a two-minute video.
 Hence today’s topic.

 While I was speaking with these nice people who almost got scammed, I recognized their need for professional guidance.
 After all, if you don’t go with a vanity press, and then decide to self-publish, you’ll need professional editing and proofreading.